gbv/Catmandu-Tutorial/README.md

     $ sudo cpanm --installdeps .

 Code examples are automatically tested with script `testdoc.pl`.
 Markdown files should have file extension `.src.md` in order to do so.
+One must run `testdoc.pl` to generate `.md` files required to compile the full tutorial.

 To generate HTML and PDF output, make sure to have cloned the submodules and use the Makefile.
 [Pandoc](http://johnmacfarlane.net/pandoc/) must be